torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 Dentries are dynamically allocated and deallocated.

 nr_dentry shows the total number of dentries allocated (active
-+ unused). nr_unused shows the number of dentries that are not actively used, but are saved in the LRU list for future reuse.
++ unused). nr_unused shows the number of dentries that are yest actively used, but are saved in the LRU list for future reuse.

-Age_limit is the age in seconds after which dcache entries can be reclaimed when memory is short and want_pages is nonzero when shrink_dcache_pages() has been called and the dcache isn't pruned yet.
+Age_limit is the age in seconds after which dcache entries can be reclaimed when memory is short and want_pages is yesnzero when shrink_dcache_pages() has been called and the dcache isn't pruned yet.

-nr_negative shows the number of unused dentries that are also negative dentries which do not map to any files.
-Instead, they help speeding up rejection of non-existing files provided by the users.
+nr_negative shows the number of unused dentries that are also negative dentries which do yest map to any files.
+Instead, they help speeding up rejection of yesn-existing files provided by the users.